microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/identitygovernance-overview.md

 ---
-title: "Overview of Azure AD Identity Governance using Microsoft Graph"
+title: "Overview of Microsoft Entra Identity Governance using Microsoft Graph"
-description: "Azure AD Identity Governance provides you with capabilities to ensure that the right principals have the right access to the right resources and at the right time.
-Use Microsoft Graph APIs to programmatically manage Azure AD Identity Governance features." ms.localizationpriority: medium
+description: "Microsoft Entra Identity Governance provides you with capabilities to ensure that the right principals have the right access to the right resources and at the right time.
+Use Microsoft Graph APIs to programmatically manage Microsoft Entra Identity Governance features." ms.localizationpriority: medium
 author: "markwahl-msft"
 ms.prod: "governance"